aprestoes/loopcontrol/README.md

 ## What does it do?

 This extension loops user-specified sections of videos AND audio (enabled in settings).
-Instead of looping just from the end back to the beginning of the video, you can loop between any two points.
+Instead of looping just from the beginning to the end of a video, you can loop between any two points.
 Create a gif-like effect just within your browser!

 ## Why?